sandra-calvo/smarthomes/README.md

 # IBM Cloud :cloud: and Smart Homes:house_with_garden:
 ## Mimmitkoodaa workshop guide

 In this guide:
   - [Introduction](#introduction)
   - [IoT devices](#iot-devices): Thingsee IoT sensors
   - [PHASE 1](#phase-1): Create a web application
   - [PHASE 2](#phase-2): Visualize your data
-  - [PHASE 3](#phase-3): Add AI to your application - Watson Assistant -
+  - [PHASE 3](#phase-3): Add AI powered chatbot to your application using Watson Assistant
-  - [PHASE 4](#phase-4): Connect with external APIs - Weather -
+  - [PHASE 4](#phase-4): Connect with external APIs using Weather Insights
   - [PHASE 5](#phase-5): Include rules and actions based on sensor data

   #### Prerequisites
 - IBM Cloud account
   - Create a free account www.bluemix.net

   ## Introduction

-This guide shows how to create a Smart Home application using Thingsee sensors and IBM Cloud.
+This lab was created for Smart Homes Mimmitkoodaa workshop fall 2018.
+The idea is to show how to create a smart home application that uses artificial intelligence and connects with external APIs.
+Video tutorial will be available December 2018.

 **IBM Cloud** is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).
+A full-stack cloud platform with over 170 products and services covering data, serverless, containers, AI, IoT and blockchain. https://www.ibm.com/cloud/

 <img src="/images/IBMCloud.png" width="90%" height="90%">

 ## IoT devices

 In this lab we are going to use **Thingsee sensors** created by Haltian (https://thingsee.com/).
 Thingsee IoT devices are wireless and easy to plug & play.
 The sensors can be pre-configured to send data to any cloud.
+For the purpose of this lab sensors are pre-configured to send data to Watson IoT Platform, part of IBM Cloud.

 <img src="/images/Sensors1.png" width="80%" height="80%">

-There is three types of sensors distance, environment and presence.
+There are three types of sensors distance, environment and presence.
 The gateway collects the data to send it to the cloud.

 Thingsee **DISTANCE** is a wireless IoT sensor for measuring container fill rates, asset presence on location and more.
 Thingsee distance measures the sensor's distance to a surface in real time.
 You can use the sensor for various facility management applications, asset tracking, parking facility solutions and more.